 About the Artist

 A graduate of Cooper Union and a lifelong New Yorker, Marilyn Henrion is represented in the Smithsonian Institution's Archives of American Art.
 Her award-winning works have been included in solo and group exhibitions in museums and galleries throughout the U.S. and abroad.
-The works are in major corporate, museum, and private collections, including the Museum of Arts & Design in New York, the Newark Museum, Newark NJ, the Central Museum of Textiles, Lodz, Poland;the International Quilt Study Center Museum, Lincoln, NE, the U.S. State Department Embassy in Pnom Penh, Kaiser Permanente, Lucent Technologies, Avaya Corporation, Carnegie Abbey Country Club, and others, have also been featured in numerous publications, including "Women Designers In The U.S.- 1900-2000", published in 2001 by Yale University Press.
-Among the grants she has received, was one awarded in 1996 by The Artslink Partnership, devoted to fostering excellence in the arts between the U.S. and countries of the former Soviet Unio n In 2005, she was awarded a Fellowship by the New York Foundation for the Arts.
-With her 21st solo exhibition in 2015 at Noho-M55 Gallery, the artist will celebrate her 83rd birthday.
+They are in major corporate, museum, and private collections, including the Museum of Arts & Design in New York, the Newark Museum, Newark NJ, the Racine Art Museum, Racine, WI, the Central Museum of Textiles, Lodz, Poland, the International Quilt Study Center Museum, Lincoln, NE, the U.S. State Department Embassy in Pnom Penh, Cambodia, Mitsubishi Trust & Bank, Lucent Technologies, Kaiser Permanente, Avaya Corporation, SAS Institute, Carnegie Abbey Country Club, and others.
+Her works have also been featured in numerous publications, including "Women Designers In The U.S.- 1900-2000", published in 2001 by Yale University Press.
+Among the grants she has received, was one awarded in 1996 by The Artslink Partnership, devoted to fostering excellence in the arts between the U.S. and countries of the former Soviet Union.
+In 2005 she was awarded a Fellowship by the New York Foundation for the Arts.
+With her 23rd solo exhibition in 2017 at Noho M55 Gallery, the artist will celebrate her 85th birthday.

 About the Work